HieuHongHao/326Project/docs/final.md

 Some features that require authentication first:
 - Create post (in feed page)
+- Liking a post (in feed page)
+- Wont be redirected to a project page (in feed page) but can still access a project if given a URL
+- No button to redirect to Kanvas page (in feed page) but can still access a project if given a URL
 - Visit other users profile (in profile page)
 - Visit your own profile (in account page)
 - See chat and interact in chat (in canvas page)